yifeiyin/NOTES/JavaScript/readme.md

 - Use `.length` to get length
 - Supports `shift` `unshift` `push` `pop`, supports adding multiple items at a time
 - It is a kind of object
-- When printed, it is comma seperated values
+- When printed, it is comma separated values
 #### Adding, Accessing, Finding Methods
 - `.splice(index [deleteCount [elementToAdd ... ]]) -> itemRemovedAsArray`
 - `.slice(start [end])`